mommafish/BCG_Rise/README.md

 <!-- FAQ Section Starts -->
 ## WHAT IS THIS PLACE?
-1. This is a learning Repo from BCG_Rise.
+1. This is a Repo created for BCG_Rise.
 2. This Repo is created to test my codes and github settings.
-3. I am archiving my programming work from BCG_Rise and update it here.
+3. I will be archiving my programming work from BCG_Rise and update it here.

 <!-- FAQ Section Ends -->

 <!-- ARCHIVES Section Starts -->
-### ARCHIVES
+### ARCHIVE FOLDERS

 <!-- Add your details -->
 1. Python Library